Part 3. Interbank transfers

 The second approach involves carrying out both double entries between accounts at different banks as shown in Figure 3.6.

 The types of accounts involved in inter-bank transfers will depend on the type of transaction that takes place.
 A customer deposit transfer involves transferring a liability from one bank to another, so intuitively one may conclude an asset transfer of the same value must also be transferred.
-This is correct; however, in modern ledger money banking, banks don't transfer physical assets between them.
+This is correct; however, in modern banking, banks don't transfer physical assets between them.

-For our example, we need two new accounts: a loan account for 1st Bank at 2nd Bank, and a deposit account for 2nd Bank at 1st Bank.
+To represent the deferred settlement, we need two new accounts: a loan account for 1st Bank at 2nd Bank, and a deposit account for 2nd Bank at 1st Bank.
 We will call these 1st Bank's Loan Account and 2nd Bank's Deposit Account respectively.
 A double entry is then made between these accounts as shown in Figure 3.7.

 This transaction now represents a deposit transfer that will need settling in the future.
 It satisfies the accounting equations at both banks as shown in Figure 3.8.